Spockbrat/glean/README.md

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just configure your server to serve the files under the `app/` directory.

+## Documentation

+Assets and other working documentation can be found [here](https://drive.google.com/folderview?id=0BzsGiNmben40aU1DQktNa2FKSnM&usp=sharing).

 ## Contact

 For more information on Glean please contact gleanforgood@googlegroups.com

-## Documentation

-Built with Angular - See [Angular-Seed](https://github.com/angular/angular-seed) repository for more info.

-Assets and other working documentation can be found [here](https://drive.google.com/folderview?id=0BzsGiNmben40aU1DQktNa2FKSnM&usp=sharing).

 [git]: http://git-scm.com/
 [bower]: http://bower.io